jupiterjs/javascriptmvc-site/public/tutorials/examples/playermx.md

 Once you've downloaded the application, you'll notice 3 folders within your `playermx` directory.
 A few notes on the directory structure of this application:

-* The `jquery` folder refers to [jquerymx](https://github.com/jupiterjs/jquerymx).
-This is the JMVC core and what we'll be building our application on.
+* The `jquery` folder refers to [canjs](https://github.com/jupiterjs/canjs).
+This is the CanJS core and what we'll be building our application on.
 * The [steal](https://github.com/jupiterjs/steal) folder is our dependency management system.
-This is how we include other resources such as scripts, stylesheets, templates or other JMVC resources and apps altogether.
+This is how we include other resources such as scripts, stylesheets, templates or other DoneJS resources and apps altogether.
 * The `player` folder is where we'll place our focus as this is the main directory for our application.

 The application is broken up into one main application page, `player.html`, with a corresponding script, `player.js` and two corresponding widgets.